matt9527-marist/MyObsidianNotes/Machine Learning/012 Dimensionality Reduction.md

 This creates a number of issues:
 - Why are we concerned about having too many dimensions?
-	- Not only the number of observations that are required to come up with good estimates may not be sufficiently
+	- Not only the number of observations that are required to come up with good estimates may not be sufficient
-	-
+	- High dimensional space is particularly *sparse*.
+Take a line with points on it.
+When you increase the dimension to 2D, the points will spread out more.
+In 3D, it will be even worse.
+- Suppose we wanted to compute the average distance between random points that uniformly distributed between 0 and 1.